newmaniese/gpmomscircle.com/content/pages/0-home.md

 Our members enjoy monthly activities such as Brunch Bunch, Potluck Playdate, Coffee Club, Fitness Outings, Mom’s Night Out, Cocktails & Cuisine, and Social with complimentary childcare, among so much more.
 Our many playgroups, weekly summer park playdates and private Facebook group provide our members with frequent, much-needed communication and companionship.
 Our moms also participate in many community service projects throughout the year.

-Our dues are $45 per year.
-To become a member, [please click here](/pages/membership.html).
-For more information contact our Membership VP at GPMCmembership@gmail.com
+To become a member, please request to join our Facebook Group: https://www.facebook.com/groups/gpmomscircle